TravelNew Zealand

 Waiheke Island, just a short ferry ride away from Auckland, is one of the most beautiful islands in all of New Zealand.
 The island is most well-known for the 30 boutique wineries that are scattered around its countryside and both locals and tourists make the journey across to spend a perfect day wine tasting in Waiheke’s vineyards and dining in its incredible restaurants.

-By Angela Price Of “Where Angie Wanders”
+Recommended by Angela Price of “Where Angie Wanders”

 2. Stewart Island

-Located off the tip of the bottom of the South Island, Stewart Island is just a short ferry ride across the Fuveaux Straight from Bluff.
-It’s an incredibly beautiful and untamed island, that’s been left largely in its natural state.
-Because of this, it’s the ideal place to enjoy outdoor activities such as hiking, diving, kayaking and bird watching.
-In fact, as the island is predator-free, you’ll find a diverse range of birds living in the native bush and nesting around the coastline, including penguins, albatrosses, falcons and even kiwis!
+Because of this, it’s the ideal place to enjoy outdoor activities such as hiking, diving, kayaking, and bird watching.
+In fact, as the island is predator-free, you’ll find a diverse range of birds living in the native bush and nesting around the coastline, including penguins, albatrosses, falcons, and even kiwis!

-The underwater world is just as exciting, and you don’t need to get wet to enjoy it.
-Hop on a semi-submersible vessel from the island’s main boat terminal and you can watch the marine life through large glass panels.
 Another unique thing about Stewart Island is that it’s a dark sky sanctuary, meaning it’s the perfect place to gaze at the stars, and perhaps even witness the Southern Lights – one of the most magical experiences you can have in New Zealand!

 Visit Stewart Island in the summer months to benefit from a milder climate and more daylight hours to explore.

-By Nadine Maffre Of “Le Long Weekend”
+Recommended by Nadine Maffre Of “Le Long Weekend”

-3. Great Barrier Island
+3. Rangtito Island

-4. Rangtito Island
+Rangtito Island

-Rangitoto Island makes a unique visit, particularly for anyone who is travelling through Auckland where Rangitoto is the largest and youngest volcano in the Auckland Volcanic Circuit.
 At 600 years old, Rangitoto is the baby out of the 55 dormant volcanoes in the city.
 When taking a ferry to Rangitoto Island, you’re reminded to take water and snacks or lunch since there are no cafes or shops on the island.
-It’s also important to check the last return ferry departure since it wouldn’t be a great place to get stranded!
-Thankfully, there is fairly good signage on Rangitoto to help you find your way around the many walking trails.

 The must-do trail is up to the crater itself.
 The hour-long summit track leads up to the 230m high summit lookout and has wonderful views over the Hauraki Gulf.
 I highly recommend the half-hour detour to the Lava Caves where you can experience one of the lava tunnels created here hundreds of years ago, while the island was being formed, by walking through it.
 Don’t forget your torch when visiting the caves!